 [Related posts: The Prophesy || Jesus – Ascension & Return || Days of Allah || Gog and Magog]

-Regarding the Flood which destroyed the people of Noah, water came from the sky and from the earth.
+In the Flood which destroyed the people of Noah, water came from the sky and from the Earth.
 Q23:27 speaks of ‘the fountains of the earth gush forth’ or ‘the oven gusheth water’, and Q54:11-12 ‘… caused the earth to gush forth springs, so that the waters met for a predestined purpose.’

 [Related posts: When the Seas Boil || The Flood]